Opportunities to Take Advantage of During Your Gap Year

 Perfect Fit If You:

--Are a high school graduate or college student (you can be enrolled in college but cannot have completed a Bachelor's Degree program)
+• If you are a high school graduate or college student (you can be enrolled in college but cannot have completed a Bachelor's Degree program.)

 Benefits: